DCC-EX/dcc-ex.github.io/docs/turntable-ex/test-and-tune.rst

       - Turn to the desired step position
     * - 1
       - Turn_PInvert
-      - Turn to the desired step position and invert the phase/polarity
+      - Turn to the desired step position and invert the phase/polarity (required for manual phase switching only)
     * - 2
       - Home
       - Activate the homing process, ignores the provided step position